dan-ince-aai/AAI-AWS-SAM-Template/README.md

-# Audio Transcription Service with AWS SAM and AssemblyAI
+# AssemblyAI's AWS SAM Template 🧰

 This project provides a serverless audio transcription service built using AWS SAM (Serverless Application Model) and AssemblyAI.
-When audio files are uploaded to an S3 bucket, they are automatically transcribed using AssemblyAI's powerful transcription API, and the resulting transcripts are stored in a separate S3 bucket.
+When audio files are uploaded to an S3 bucket, they are automatically transcribed using AssemblyAI's async speech-to-text API, and the resulting transcripts are stored in a separate S3 bucket.

 ## Architecture